My favourite books 2020

 Wiener’s path through Silicon Valley.
-It’s written in s strange outside voice, like an alien ethnographer studying a groub of human beings.
-I found it very enjoyable and insightful, though I disagree with her with on most of her value judgements.
+It’s written in a strange outside voice, like an alien ethnographer studying a group of humans.
+I found it very enjoyable and insightful, though I disagree with her with on most of her value judgments.

 They [the programmers] talked about achieving flow, a sustained state of mental absorption and joyful focus, like a runner’s high obtained without having to exercise.
 I loved that they used this terminology.
 It sounded so menstrual.

 Wiener works as a non-technical employee at a number of startups in San Francisco.
-She often describes how the got looked down at for not being able to code.
-Her specialities were much more in communication and helping out customers.
-In other industries (consulting?) these would be the more important skills and higher status would fall on her.
+She describes how she was often looked down upon for not being able to code.
+She was better at communicating and helping customers.
+In other industries (consulting?) these would be the more important skills and the higher status would be hers.

 “The Ride of a Lifetime”, by Robert Iger.

-Iger’s fascinating story rising to corporate hights at ABC and Disney.
+Iger’s fascinating story rising to corporate heights at ABC and Disney.

-The book also holds lots of insightful pieces on leadership.
-He emphasizes the importance of patiently doing the job you have well and then looking out for opportunities to take on more.
-On the flipside, to grow people you should want people to be eager to rise up and take on more as long as “dreaming about the job they want doesn’t distract them from the job they have”.
+The book offers a lot on leadership.
+Iger emphasizes the importance of patiently doing the job you have well and then looking out for opportunities to take on more.
+On the flip-side, to grow people you should want people to be eager to rise up and take on more as long as “dreaming about the job they want doesn’t distract them from the job they have”.